LearnIrishwith Us!Start Learning!

 And time turnipping, oops, permitting (some weird semi-Spoonerism there), we’ll look at a few more types of turnips.
 BTW, this is still the unofficial turnip terminology tour.
 I hope to dedicate an entire post to the topic someday.
 How will you know?
 That blogpost will probably be called the “Official Turnip Terminology Tour: Gaeilge agus Béarla agus beagán Sualainnise” whereas here I’m just adding a few more types of turnips for good measure. .

-So, first the nitty gritty, corrfhocail as comhrá a trí, a ceathair, agus a cúig, again, from the previously noted blog (naisc thíos) .
+So, first the nitty gritty, corrfhocail as comhrá a trí, a ceathair, agus a cúig, again, from the previously noted blogs (naisc thíos) .
 And BTW, for where it pertains, I’m just doing the nominative singular and plural here, not the genitive or vocative.
 Déanfaidh muid an tuiseal ginideach agus an tuiseal gairmeach am éigin eile.
 There is such as thing as TMI, at least all at once.

 3: As comhrá a trí (náisiúntachtaí)